Skip to content

 There are no residency requirements to prevent you from buying a villa in Marrakech.
 However, as a non-resident, you can only stay for 90 days at a time on a tourist visa.

-If you feel that this will not be sufficient for you, you should contact the Moroccan Customs and Excise Administration (click on "English" at the top of the page if you do not speak French).
+If you think this won't be enough for you, you should contact the Moroccan customs and excise authorities (click on "English" at the top of the page if you don't speak French).

-The administration should be able to advise you on how to apply for long-term residence.
+The authorities should be able to advise you on how to apply for long-term residence.
 You can also read the UK government's guide to residence in Morocco.

 Getting a Moroccan mortgage: